Selection, Evaluation, Supervision, Graded Responsibility, Promotion/Non-Promotion and Dismissal of Residents

 It shall be the Residency Program Director’s responsibility to see that such supervision is adequate and appropriate to maintain both the optimal education environment and excellent quality of patient care.
 Residents will be supervised by teaching faculty in a way that gives residents progressively increasing responsibility according to their level of competence, ability and experience.
 Availability of the teaching staff will be structured in a way to ensure appropriate supervision.
 Determining the level of responsibility for each resident will be the responsibility of the Residency Program Director with input from the teaching staff.

 The responsibility given to residents in patient care should depend upon each resident’s knowledge, problem-solving ability, manual skills, experience, and the severity and complexity of each patient’s needs.
 The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
 The program director must evaluate each resident’s abilities based on specific criteria.
 When available, evaluation should be guided by specific national standards.

 PROMOTION / NON-PROMOTION

 Each program must establish written policies describing the program requirements for promotion to the next level of training.
-The program director, with input from the program’s Clinical Competence Committee, will determine at least annually whether each resident has progressed satisfactorily to advance to the next level of training and/or demonstrated the skills necessary to supervise junior residents.
+The program director, with input from the program’s CCC, will determine at least annually whether each resident has progressed satisfactorily to advance to the next level of training and/or demonstrated the skills necessary to supervise junior residents.